 Remember:

-• Always meet your child AT school or the bus stop.
-NEVER wait on the opposite side of the road and call them across.
+• Always meet your child at school or the bus stop.
+Never wait on the opposite side of the road and call them across.

 • Encourage your child to take a seat quickly when they get on the bus and to buckle up if the bus has seatbelts.